How we created a custom dashboard with Power BI

 If a step takes less time than the average, the slice will not reach the circle.
 If it takes more time, the slice will go beyond the circle.

-Putting things together - the hospital performance dashboard
+Putting things together: the hospital performance dashboard

 The overview page of the dashboard provides a view of the three main procedures (appendectomy, gland resection, and kidney stone removal) for all hospitals.
 It displays key figures like the number of cases, duration, and goals.
 On the right-hand side, there is a filter panel that allows users to narrow down the view by country, hospital, and surgeon.
 (Please note that dummy data was used for this case study.)